If you look at the word “sacroiliac“, you’ll see that it describes two areas in the body:

 As with most joints in the body, the SI joints are covered by a protective layer of cartilage.
 When this cartilage is either damaged or worn away, the bones begin to rub against each other, eventually causing degenerative arthritis (sometimes known as “osteoarthritis”) to develop.

 Aside from aging, one common cause of SI dysfunction is pregnancy.
+In fact, pregnancy-related pain in the sacroiliac joints has been estimated to affect almost half of all pregnant women.
 Hormones released during pregnancy allow the ligaments to relax, allowing for more movement in preparation for childbirth.
 The increased movement in the joints can and often does cause increased stresses and abnormal wear.
 In fact, any condition that changes the normal walking pattern puts stress on the SI joints that can lead to pain.
 This might be one leg that’s longer than the other, or pain in another joint such as the hip, knee or ankle, that causes a change in the way a person walks.

 It’s not only too much movement in the SI joints, that can cause problems — too little movement can also lead to pain.
 The area where a person feels pain depends on whether the problem is caused by too much motion in the SI joints, or too little: